Karpeles/Bitfinex-Autolend-Bot/README.md

 3. Select 'Create New Key' from the bottom of the page and give it the following permissions ![API options](https://s14.postimg.org/jummsxmpt/Screenshot_at_2018-01-22_22-35-33.png)
    * Do not give it any other write permissions, as that will compromise your account if your API keys are obtained by a malicious individual
 4. Click 'Generate New API Key' and follow the security steps to obtain your API key and secret
 5. The bot comes with two preconfigured settings, one for lending USD and the other for SAN.
 These are found in the package as BFX-USD.php and BFX-SAN.php.
-Open the one you wish to lend your funds for, or if there is no file for your chosen currency, open one and save it as a new file, after changing the line $a->currency = 'usd'; to be equal to the currency you'd like to lend, e.g. 'ltc'.
+Open the one you wish to lend your funds for, or if there is no file for your chosen currency, open one and save it as a new file, after changing the line ```$a->currency = 'usd'``` to be equal to the currency you'd like to lend, e.g. 'ltc'.
 This field is case insensitive
-   * Enter your API key for the variable, $a→apiKey
+   * Enter your API key for the variable, ```$a->apiKey```
-   * Enter your API secret for the variable, $a→apiSecret
+   * Enter your API secret for the variable, ```$a->apiSecret```
-   * Enter a file-path you'd like to save the report as for the variable, $a->reportFile
+   * Enter a file-path you'd like to save the report as for the variable, ```$a->reportFile```
 6. Your bot is now setup and can be run by executing the file, e.g. php BFX-USD.php

 ## Cron